 At a hearing on September 27, 2018, the District Court entertained motions from the parties regarding: the status of the Commonwealth's compliance with the judgment; the possible termination of court monitoring and reporting provisions; the legal significance, if any, of certain voluntary "disengagement criteria"; and the modification of the judgment to include monitoring of outpatient therapy.
 On February 7, 2019, the Court denied in part and granted in part the defendants' motion regarding substantial compliance and to terminate court monitoring.
-The Court found MassHealth to be in substantial compliance with the EPSDT notification and screening requirements, and terminated monitoring with respect to those requirements of the judgment.
+The Court found MassHealth to be in substantial compliance with the EPSDT notification and screening requirements and terminated monitoring with respect to those requirements of the judgment.
 The Court denied defendants' motion to terminate monitoring as to any other aspect of the judgment, however, based on the Court's determination that the waitlists for one of the enhanced behavioral health services implemented under the judgment violated the terms of the judgment and the Medicaid Act's "reasonable promptness" requirement.
 The Court did not decide the merits of the defendants' asserted substantial compliance with other provisions of the judgment.
 On March 12, 2019, defendants filed a notice of appeal.
 On March 13, 2019, the Court denied the plaintiffs' pending motions regarding disengagement criteria and modification of the judgment to include outpatient therapy, without prejudice.
 That same day, the federal judge who had presided over this case since its inception transferred the case to Judge Richard Stearns.
 On June 17, 2019, the plaintiffs filed a motion asking to extend court monitoring.
 Defendants opposed this motion.
 On July 1, 2019, the Court ordered the extension of the court monitor's appointment under her present terms and conditions, unless and until the Court of Appeals orders differently.
 On July 31, 2019, the Commonwealth defendants filed a notice of appeal of the order extending court monitoring.
 On October 8, 2019, the First Circuit Court of Appeals consolidated the defendants' appeals for purposes of briefing and oral argument.
-On November 14, 2019, the defendants filed a consolidated opening appellate brief.
-Plaintiffs' brief was filed on December 16, 2019.
-The Court of Appeals anticipates that this case will be ready for argument or submission in the March 2020 session.
-There are no District Court status reports scheduled at this time.
-MassHealth estimates that its implementation of program changes in compliance with the District Court's remedial orders, if not overturned on appeal, will continue to increase its costs, including administrative costs, prospectively by over \$20 million annually.
+The District Court's order was not stayed pending appeal, so the Court Monitor continues to serve, and MassHealth remains responsible for her compensation pending the outcome of the appeal.